marijnh/Eloquent-JavaScript/14_dom.md

 {{index "createTextNode method"}}

 This involves not only removing the images but adding a new text node to replace them.
-Text nodes are created with the `document.createTextNode` method.

 ```{lang: "html"}
 <p>The <img src="img/cat.png" alt="Cat"> in the